 “Police were called by Dora Murphy at 19:16 and minutes later other members of the gaming group arrived, Maria Grant, followed by Albert Liu who arrived just after 19:30 when the session was meant to begin.
 Emergency services were already on the scene at this time.”

 “Jon Montgomery.
 He was contacted while on his way to the bar.
 He got here at 19:45.
 Just before 20:00 his employee Craig Hughes also arrived on the scene.”

-I jot down a few details.
-It looks like David Attenborough and his dulcet tones will be waiting a while.
+Francesca jotted down a few details as she realized that like David Attenborough and his dulcet tones would have to wait for a while.
 “I’ll head down there now.”

 “Please.
 Look, Fran, the local press will love this one.
 Board games and bohemian bars, plus this tarot aspect.
 It’s quirky.
 Let’s try and wrap it up quickly.
 The tarot card in his hand suggests someone in that circle, but sniff around and do what you do best.”

 “Once I’m done here I’m taking Helen out for a late dinner.
 I’ve already liaised with CSI but there’ll be some evidence left for you to get an idea.
 You’ll catch up.
 Then we’re off to that new Mediterranean place on the seafront.
 I hope it’s not all strange seafood and foreign dishes.”

 Detective Superintendent Mick Thomson was a worldly man.